isabel-llll/js-for-react-native-11290273/README.md

 ### TASK 4
-- Included this 'README.md' file to descrie each task.
+- Included this 'README.md' file to describe each task.